 2015 Gala des Étoiles dance recital at the Teatro alla Scala.
 Stars dancers (alphabetical order) Roberto Bolle, Claudio Coviello, Marlon Dino, Maria Eichwald, Melissa Hamilton, Lucia Lacarra, Nicoletta Manni, Massimo Murru, Leonid Sarafanov, Alina Somova, Ivan Vasiliev, Maria Vinogradova, Svetlana Zakharova, and Mick Zeni.
 David Coleman conducts the Orchestra del Teatro alla Scala.
 Directed for TV by Lorena Sardi.
 Released 2016, disc has 5.1 dts-HD Master Audio sound.
 Grade: A (see qualifications below)

 A ballet gala is a series of short selections from famous dance productions with top artists (home-based and guests) performing with minimum sets and props.
-The elite audience of ballet patrons, wined, dined, and primed, cheers on the stars, especially the home favorites.
+Ballet patrons — wined, dined, and primed — cheer on the stars, especially the home favorites.
 Let's jump right into screenshots for each selection: